 There are many expenses in life we just have to deal with, and the price of gas is one of them.
-Watching the price per gallon can feel like a roller coaster ride with the way it spike up and slide down.
-With these tips for how to save on gas you don’t have to feel that you have no control over the amount you spend at the pump.
+Watching the price per gallon can feel like a roller coaster ride with the way it spikes up and slide down.
+With these ways to save on gas though you don’t have to feel that you have no control over the amount you spend at the pump.

 Gas prices fluctuate a lot.
 I’m very happy that we’re not hovering around $4.00 a gallon any more, but even with our current prices a fill-up can get costly.

 That is why several years back I took the time to research how to save on gas.
 Getting more miles per gallon isn’t all that difficult.
 It might just mean modifying how you do some things.

 As busy moms we’re all rushing from one place to another, but driving too fast to get to our next place on time can cost a lot more than a speeding ticket.
 According to www.fueleconomy.gov you can expect to pay an extra $0.25 per gallon for every 5 mph that you drive over 50 mph.

 That means that you’ll pay an extra dollar per gallon if you just drive at the posted highway speed limit of 70 mph.
 Multiply that by the number of gallons your tank holds and you’ll see just how much money you’re adding every time you fill up.

 Of course driving 50 mph on the highway just to save money isn’t always the best idea.
 It’s far more important for your safety to drive with traffic, so find a safe speed between flying and being pushed down the road.